 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Republish our Dx IQ articles for free, online or in print, under Creative Commons license.
-Please do not edit the piece, ensure that you attribute the author, and mention that the article was originally published by the Society to Improve Diagnosis in Medicine.
-If you republish, we’d love for you let us know by sending an email to firstname.lastname@example.org.
+Please do not edit the piece.
+Ensure that you attribute the author and mention that the article was originally published by the Society to Improve Diagnosis in Medicine.
+If you republish, we’d love for you to let us know by sending an email to firstname.lastname@example.org.

 Resources for Patients

-At SIDM, we are focused on raising awareness about the magnitude and impact of diagnostic errors as providing tools and resources to equip patients to participate in achieving an accurate and timely diagnosis.
+At SIDM, we are focused on raising awareness about the magnitude and impact of diagnostic errors and providing tools and resources to equip patients to participate in achieving an accurate and timely diagnosis.